FutuneAI/ai-visibility-framework/README.md

 # AI Visibility Framework

-AI visibility — also referred to as Generative Engine Optimization (GEO) — describes how likely a brand is to appear in AI-generated answers from systems such as ChatGPT, Perplexity, and Gemini.
+AI visibility, also referred to as Generative Engine Optimization (GEO), describes how likely a brand is to appear in AI-generated answers from systems such as ChatGPT, Perplexity, and Gemini.

 This repository defines the core concepts, models, and components that determine AI visibility for brands operating in global markets.